-According to multiple media outlets, investigators searched Bissonnette's home in Cap-Rouge today.
-He reportedly called police on himself and was arrested on Île d'Orléans Bridge, about 12 miles from where the shooting took place.
+According to multiple media outlets, Bissonnette's home in Cap-Rouge was being searched by investigators today.
+He reportedly called police on himself and was arrested on Île d'Orléans Bridge, about 20 kilometres from where the shooting took place.

 Media reports paint Bissonnette as a loner with right-wing views.

-According to La Presse, Bissonnette is a political science student at Laval University, who was known to troll a Facebook group for refugees.
-Group administrator François Deschamps told La Presse that Bissonnette was generally xenophobic and used the term "feminazi."
+According to La Presse, Bissonnette is a political science student at Laval university, who was known to troll a Facebook group for refugees.
+Group administrator François Deschamps told La Presse Bissonnette was generally xenophobic and used the term "feminazi."

 The Globe and Mail reported that Bissonnette also expressed support for French nationalist Marine Le Pen, who has compared Muslims praying in the street to a Nazi "occupation."

-Two men who knew Bissonnette told Journal de Québec that he was a Trump supporter.
+Two men who knew Bissonnette told le Journal de Québec that he was a Trump supporter.

 Several acquaintances also said Bissonnette didn't have many friends and was bullied in high school.